smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 ![bongs header image](/images/bongs/girl-hitting-bong.jpg){: .img-right}

 They come in all different shapes, sizes, and types as well.
-You could buy a glass bong, a silicone bong, a mini bong, a helix bong, a beaker bong…shit, there are even gravity bongs.
+You could buy a glass bong, a silicone bong, a mini bong, a helix bong, a beaker bong… shit, there are even gravity bongs.
 The list goes on and on.

 Luckily for you, we’ve been ripping bongs day and night to find the best bongs on the market.